siliconcompiler/siliconcompiler/docs/development_guide/remote_processing.rst

  #.
 Warehouse scale elastic compute.
  #.
 NDA encumbered IPs, PDKs, and EDA tools.

 .. note::

-    Note that our public beta currently only supports open-source tools and PDKs.
-You can access the public beta without a signup or login, and it is designed to delete your data after your jobs finish, but it is not intended to process proprietary or restricted intellectual property!
-Please `review our terms of service <https://www.siliconcompiler.com/terms>`_, and do not submit IP which you are not allowed to distribute.

-    Currently, our public beta servers will only return a report containing a rendering and metrics for your build results.
-For the full GDS results, you can build and install the open-source tools and run the job on your local machine.
-See :ref:`local run` for more instructions.
+    Note that our public sever only supports open-source tools and PDKs.
     In the event that our servers are busy processing a large number of jobs, your job may get queued and experience delays in processing.
-We appreciate your patience during this public beta period.

 Even though our publicly-available servers only support open-source IP and tools, the remote API is capable of supporting any SiliconCompiler modules which the server operators wish to install.
 If you are interested in creating a custom server implementation, we provide a minimal example development server which can be used as a starting point.
 You can also find descriptions of the core remote API calls in the :ref:`remote API <Server API>` section.

 See the :ref:`Quickstart guide` for instructions on running a simple example on our public servers.